blacksnail789521/youtube-shadowing/README.md

 ### Step 1: Launch the App

-After building the standalone executable, simply double-click the `gui.exe` file to launch the application.
+After building the standalone executable, simply double-click the `shadowing.exe` file to launch the application.

 Alternatively, if you want to leverage GPU support, you can run the app directly using Python: